 The design option that was approved in 2012 met the project goals of improving travel and safety by building a new bridge to the west of the existing Brent Spence Bridge.
 The design for the companion bridge calls for five lanes in each direction and two 14-foot shoulders on each deck of the new bridge.

-The footprint of the bridge is significantly reduced from the option approved in 2012; emergency shoulders are maintained on both the new and existing structures.
+The footprint of the bridge and approach is significantly reduced from the option approved in 2012, which better supports local communities and requires fewer property acquisitions to complete the project.